-The figures in this section are based on the 2019 price levels of funding and may be subject to variation (for example, due to annual indexation).
-Updated levels will be available on the ARC website.
+The figures in this section are based on the 2021 price levels of funding and may be subject to variation (for example, due to annual indexation).
+Updated levels will be available on the salaries and stipends page of the ARC website.